 The fruit is woody and smooth, 5 to 15 cm in diameter.
 It has numerous seeds which are densely covered with fibrous hair and are embedded in a thick aromatic pulp.
 The flesh is eaten fresh or dried.

 An analysis of the

 bael fruit shows that it consists of moisture 61.5 per cent, protein 1.8 per cent, fat 0.3 per cent, minerals 1.7 per cent, fibre 2.9 per cent and carbohydrates 31.8 per cent per 100 grams of edible portion.

 The bael tree is one of the most useful medicinal plants of India.
-Its medicinal properties have been described in the ancient medical books in Sanskrit.
-All parts of this tree-stem, bark, root, leaves and fruit at all stages of maturity -have medicinal virtues and have been used as medicine for a long time.
+All parts of this tree-stem, bark, root, leaves and fruit have medicinal properties and have been used as medicine for a long time.

 The fruit's medicinal value is very high when it just begins to ripen.
 The fruit is aromatic, cooling and laxative.
-It arrests secretion or bleeding.
 The unripe or half-ripe fruit is good for digestion.
 It is useful in preventing or curing scurvy.
 It also strengthens the stomach and promotes its action.

 The bad fruit, when it is still green, is sliced and dried in the sun.
 The dried bael slices are powdered and preserved in airtight bottles.
 The unripe fruit can also be baked and used with jaggery or brown sugar.